ppy/osu-wiki/wiki/Community/Projects/upppy/en.md

 ![Snapshot of the up.ppy.sh page](img/upppyScreenshot.png "Snapshot of the upppy website, as taken in 2023 by the Internet Archive")
 :::

-**up.ppy.sh**, often referred to as **upppy**, was a file uploading service run and hosted by ::{ flag=AU }:: [peppy](https://osu.ppy.sh/users/2).
+**up.ppy.sh**, often referred to as **upppy**, was a file uploading service run and hosted by ::{ flag=AU }:: ::peppy::{ user-id=2 }.
 It was first established in January 2007, predating osu! itself[^upppy-launch-date-ref], and was mainly used to share images and files within the osu! community.

 ## Service